 Professional Practical Engineering (with Mechatronics project) (40 credits)

-This module will introduce you to applying mechanical related engineering, engineering evaluation, concept generation, design, prototype and testing to a real problem typically sourced from industry and therefore contributing to local industry.
+This module will introduce you to mechanical related engineering, engineering evaluation, concept generation, design, prototype and testing a real problem.
+Engineering challenges are typically sourced from industry and therefore means you’ll be contributing to local industry.

 Mathematics, Computing and Physics for Mechanical Engineers (20 credits)